Rigging Personnel - Federal Salaries of 2021

-Rigging Personnel was the 430th most popular job in the U.S. Government in 2018, with 40 employed.
-The most common payscale was the nonsupervisory pay schedules - federal w payscale.
+Rigging Personnel was the 421st most popular job in the U.S. Government in 2021, with 43 employed.
+The most common payscale was the nonsupervisory pay schedules - federal wage system payscale.

 Government Rigging jobs are classified under the Federal Wage Schedule, Wage Grade (FWS) payscale.
 The minimum paygrade for a Rigging job is FWS-8, and the highest paygrade that can be attained within this job series is FWS-10.
 Remember that the starting and maximum yearly pay listed above reflect base pay only - your actual salary will be higher based on the Locality Pay Adjustment for the area in which you work.

 This standard covers nonsupervisory work involved in the selection, installation and use of cables, ropes, chains, and other weight handling gear to lift, move, and position heavy loads; and the assembly, repair, and installation of standing and running rigging used to support, secure, or operate equipment, machinery, and other items.
 This work requires a knowledge of rigging practices and weight handling techniques; the ability to plan and select the appropriate gear; and the skill to assemble, repair, and install rigging on a variety of objects.